 Check out our full Resident Evil 2 Remake review

 Despite being the sequel to a prequel about the young life of the Lara Croft, this still feels like a Tomb Raider game that has grown up.
 The reboot which saw a brave new direction for the franchise seemed a lot of the time to be little more than a bit of light Uncharted cosplay, but Rise is a far more accomplished game - and we prefer it to the final instalment, Shadow of the Tomb Raider.

 There are also tombs: yes, that might seem a fatuous thing to say given the name, but the previous game gave them short shrift.
 In Rise though they are deeper and more plentiful.
 Rise also has one of the best narratives of any Tomb Raider game, penned again by Rhianna Pratchett, it's sometimes rather poignant.
 It's undoubtedly one of the top Xbox One games around.

 Rare's swashbuckling adventure Sea of Thieves lets players to take on the role of a pirate sailing the seas of a fantastical world – either alone or as part of a crew of up to four members.
 It's up to you whether you choose to focus on trading, treasure-hunting or plundering the loot of others.

 This is a great title for those who enjoy playing with others in an open-world environment, plus it doesn't look too shabby at all.
 In addition, a new Anniversary Update has breathed new life into Sea of Thieves.
-Definitely one of the best Xbox One games of recent times and here's all the latest Sea of Thieves updates.
+Definitely one of the greatest Xbox One games of recent times and here's all the latest Sea of Thieves updates.